ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Father Graham is thrilled and beyond proud to be passing down his cable assembly and wiring harnesses business that he started from his back bedroom in 1995, aged 35.

-        **"When I created the business 25 years ago, I never dreamt that Gareth, Sophie and Oliver would all join me one day, let alone enjoy it so much that they would want to eventually take over.
+        **"When I created the business 25 years ago, I never dreamt that Gareth, Sophie and Oliver would all join me one day, let alone enjoy it so much that they would eventually take over.
 It has been a blessing to see all three of them thrive in their positions and grow into hard working and respectful professionals.
 With all their knowledge, ambition and passion, I can already see they're going to take ASL further than I could have ever imagined.  and I will be the proudest father watching them".**

         Gareth, Managing Director, reflects on great memories;